 - The regular entrance fee for this exhibition is 10 zloty (PLN), approximately €2,15.

-The first thing is to tell you to try to plan your visit in advance.
-Especially because you can take advantage and on the same day visit other places of interest very close to the Wawel Castle as:
+The first thing is to try to plan your visit in advance.
+Especially, because you can take advantage and on the same day visit other places of interest very close to the Krakow Castle as:

-If you are planning your visit and you know which exhibits to visit at the Castle, I recommend you to buy your tickets online to avoid queues and be able to make your tour in the most comfortable way.
+If you plan your visit and you have clear what exhibits to visit the Castle, I recommend you to buy your tickets online to avoid queues and to make your tour in the most comfortable way.

-I hope you can enjoy this charming and historical place that you have to include in your visit.
+I hope you can enjoy this charming and historic place that you have to include in your visit.
 Krakow is a city to enjoy little by little, and it is always a good idea to come back.
-If you have at least a week to travel to Krakow, you can visit this and many other places like the salt mines of Krakow or enjoy the best gastronomic tours of Krakow.
+If you have at least a week to spend in Krakow, you can visit this and many other places such as the Krakow salt mines or enjoy the best gastronomic tours in Krakow.